CRaC/docs/README.md

         at java.base/jdk.crac.Core.lambda$checkpointRestoreInternal$0(Core.java:194)
         at java.base/java.lang.Thread.run(Thread.java:832)
 ```

-Since the checkpoint cannot be created with a listening socket, the exception is thrown.

 Simpliest way to ensure the socket is closed is to shutdown the Jetty instance when checkpoint is started and start the instance again after restore.
 For this: